 But if I did, I could merge those names into one character, et voilà!
 Magical miracle: a montage.

-Another benefit of the creativity license is changing names, switching traits for certain characters.
+Another benefit of the creativity license is changing names and switching traits for certain characters.
 One of many simple ways to avoid that always-dreadful comment from people you know—the one that resembles “This is how you think I am?!”

 Of course, most important is staying true to a story and not fixating on how readers will take it.
 Some will love it, others resent it, as with everything else in the world.

 If you’re like me, you’ll milk creativity dry.
 It’s memoir, not biography.
 It’s my POV, no one else’s.
 I can refer to my characters however I want because it’s my story to tell.
 For sanity’s sake, though, it’ll probably help to keep names the same until the final revisions.
-No need to give oneself an unnecessary headache over details.
+No need to give oneself an unnecessary headache over changing details.
+At least not during NaNoWriMo.